msank00/msank00.github.io/_posts/2020-03-15-blog_605_Survey_attention.md

 - $i$ refers to the **order in the sentence**
 - $j$ refers to the **position along the embedding vector dimension**.

-In this way, each value in the origin sequence is then maintained using the equations below:
+In this way, each value in the original sequence is then maintained using the equations below:

 <center>